 Astrox 77 Play vs. Arcsaber 11 Play

 Yonex’ Arcsaber 11 Play is within the same budget range as the Astrox 77 Play but is even more middle of the road with less head heavy balance point.
-That one has better shuttle hold and feel to help you guide the shuttle around the court.
+That one has a better shuttle hold and feel to help you guide the shuttle around the court.

 Both rackets are within the same ballpark but I liked the Arcsaber 11 Play better as an intermediate player whereas the Astrox 77 Play feels more suitable for beginners.